-- What are the Eligibility Criteria for Obtaining Critical Skills Employment Permit?
+- What is the application process for the Critical Skills employment permit?

 - Frequently Asked Questions

 What are the critical skills employment permits?

 The Critical Skills Employment Permit is an employment permit reserved for foreign nationals, including Canadian workers, who are highly skilled or earning above a certain threshold in terms of annual salary.

 If your application for the Critical Skills Employment Permit is successful, you will be able to apply for an Irish Stamp 4, which is valid for up to 5 years.
 After living in Ireland for a specific period of time, you can apply for permanent residency.

 Canadians can also apply for immediate family reunification with an employment permit.
 That means that your spouse or partner, as well as any dependent children, can come to join you from Canada in Ireland.

 What are the requirements for the critical skills employment permit?